 The Minnesota High Tech Association is inviting innovators in science and technology from across the state to apply for the prestigious Minnesota High Tech Association Tekne Awards.
-Applications are now being accepted through Aug.
-3, 2018, and the ceremony announcing finalists for the Tekne Awards will be on Nov.
-29 at the Minneapolis Convention Center.
+The application due date has been extended by request to Tuesday, August 7, 2018 at 11:59 p.m.
+CDT.
+The ceremony announcing finalists for the Tekne Awards will be on November 29 at the Minneapolis Convention Center.

 Since 1997, the Tekne Awards have recognized cutting-edge leaders in the state's science and technology fields.
 The 2018 Tekne Awards are accepting applications in 15 categories, from newly emerging areas, such as companies innovating in 4.0 concepts of advanced manufacturing and biotechnology gene therapies, to long-standing categories for innovations in software and STEM workforce development.